discourse/discourse/docs/INSTALL.md

 Powerful, flexible, large or multiple server install:
 [**Advanced Docker install guide**][docker]

 The only officially supported installs of Discourse are the [Docker](https://www.docker.io/) based beginner and advanced installs.
 We regret that we cannot support any other methods of installation.
-(Alternately, you can try the [unofficial Heroku install guide][heroku], the [unofficial Ubuntu install guide][ubuntu], the [BitNami Discourse Virtual Machine package][bitnami] or [Cloud66][cloud66].)

 ### Why do you only officially support Docker?